 Not having enough time

 I can’t magically add an additional hour in the day, but some careful organisation can make it feel that way.
 I don’t enjoy cycling in the dark – even with fantastic lights – as it doesn’t feel as safe and I don’t enjoy the reduced visibility.
 For me, part of the joy of cycling is enjoying the surroundings, so cycling in the dark limits my ability to appreciate the pretty views of the countryside.
 Anyway, sometimes needs must.
-I leave some basic lights on my work bike all of the times (something like Knog Frog lights are great) – as they’re quite cheap, I don’t worry about them being stolen and on the couple of occasions when I’ve failed to charge my main lights, I’ve been able to get myself home
+I leave some basic lights on my work bike all of the times (something like Knog Frog lights are great).
+As they’re quite cheap, I don’t worry about them being stolen and on a couple of occasions when I’ve failed to charge my main lights, I’ve been able to get myself home

 To ensure that I have enough time for cycling, I need to get myself organised in advance, For me this means:

 - Locating the clothes that I want to wear.